Samudini-Chamodya/AWS-Infrastructure-with-Terraform/README.md

-# AWS Infrastructure with Terraform
+# Terraform-based AWS Infrastructure with S3 & DynamoDB

 This project demonstrates how to create AWS infrastructure using Terraform with a **modular design**, **remote state management in S3**, and **state locking with DynamoDB**.